ka7eh/maplibre-gl-basemaps/README.md

 # MapLibre GL Basemaps Control

-> The core interactions and stying of this control is based on [Leaflet.Basemaps](https://github.com/consbio/Leaflet.Basemaps)
+> The core interactions and styling of this control is based on [Leaflet.Basemaps](https://github.com/consbio/Leaflet.Basemaps)

 A Maplibre GL Control for switching between basemaps.
 The control only supports raster sources.